Solar Windows Cost

 - It’s much sleeker and inconspicuous than conventional solar panels.
 Instead of simply bolted to the top of the roof, BIPV is hidden in the actual building.
 In some instances, you wouldn’t even know it’s there!
 Think about Tesla’s new solar shingles – one of the biggest moves forward for residential BIPV.
 You don’t even know they’re producing electricity!
 They’re completely integrated into the actual home.

-This issue of efficiency, as well as cost, are the two main drawbacks to solar windows.
+Beyond space issues though, the twin issues of efficiency and cost are the two main drawbacks to solar windows.
 We’ll examine these two challenges later on.

 A few different companies either currently manufacture solar windows or are testing them for commercialization.